-The student must take 120 credits from the modules in Year 1.
+Full time and sandwich students must take 120 credits from the modules in Year 1.

-Year 1 Compulsory Modules
+Year 1 Compulsory Modules (Full Time and Sandwich)

-The student must take 120 credits from the modules in Compulsory Modules.
+Full time and sandwich students must take 120 credits from the modules in Compulsory Modules (Full Time and Sandwich).